info442-spr22/g-team/Specifications.md

 ## Solution
 There are plenty of resources proven to improve mental health outcomes in certain individuals.
-If we take the resources that are most applicable to women in tech, and pair it with stress-relieving activities such as the creation of art (Brenner, 2019), journaling (Smyth et. al., 2018), and sharing with a support group (Suresh et. al., 2021), women who use our product will see improvements in their mental health.
+If we take the resources that are most applicable to women in tech, and pair them with stress-relieving activities such as the creation of art (Brenner, 2019), journaling (Smyth et. al., 2018), and sharing with a support group (Suresh et. al., 2021), women who use our product will see improvements in their mental health.